 Thank you for your interest in volunteering with the USO.
 Volunteers are our greatest asset and the backbone of the USO.
-The USO Greater Los Angeles Area Airport Centers are staffed by over 500 volunteers who each bring their own special skills to our organization.
+The Bob Hope USO Airport Centers are staffed by over 500 volunteers who each bring their own special skills to our organization.

 Whether helping a soldier with a connecting flight, distributing a Care Package, serving snacks with a smile, providing local information, or "welcoming home" troops from deployment, volunteers are vital to the success of the USO’s mission.
 While the duties of a volunteer may vary, the goal is always the same – to improve the quality of life of service members, to boost their morale and to serve as the link between service members and the American people.

 If you are interested in becoming a volunteer at one of our Airport Centers, please submit a form below or contact us!